alexec/www.alexecollins.com/source/2015-11-28-developing-with-docker-proxy-container.html.md

 date: 2015-11-28 01:00 UTC
 tags: docker
 ---
-I've been working with Docker a lot more recently.
-I've started to find some issue with it when working with several containers.
-One solution to the problem of accessing containers who exposing the same port is what I call a **proxy container**.
+I've been working with Docker a lot recently.
+I've started to find issuess when working with several containers.
+In this post I will show you a solution to the problem of developing containers that expose the same port, with what I call a **proxy container**.

 As I work on OS-X, these tips will be OS-X + Docker Machine, and Docker Compose based.